CodeBear801/zoo/tech-summary/language/c++/c++tools.md

 - Memory leak/double free
 -fsanitizer=address could help to detect it.
-Or, **any place use new/delete directly, consider the reason for not using sharedptr**
+Or, **any place using new/delete directly, you'd better have a better reason for not using sharedptr**

 - stack_use_after_return